frankc60/jpretty/README.md

 console.log(jPretty("{ 'a': 1, 'b': 2}"));
 console.log(jPretty("{ a: 1, b: 2}"));

-//invalid
-// ?? since v1.1.5 all input styles will work.
+// since v1.1.5 all of above input styles will work.
 ```